-The site is bounded by two other new buildings, one providing commercial units and the other residential, as well as interfaces with the new HS1 rail link and Thameslink tunnels and numerous utilities; this complex site therefore required careful consideration in the early design stages.
+The site is bounded by two other new buildings, one providing commercial units and the other residential, as well as interfaces with the new HS1 rail link, Thameslink tunnels and numerous utilities; this complex site therefore required careful consideration in the early design stages.

-The superstructure design worked around the architect’s internal layouts to produce an economical grid which met the loading requirements with minimal impact.
+The superstructure design worked around the architect’s internal layouts to produce an economical grid that met the loading requirements with minimal impact.
 The generous 3 m spaced study rooms were paired, and our design included an efficient 6 m structural grid.
 This is extended to 8 m in areas in order to minimise transfer structures at the first floor, forming a column-free space at the ground floor communal areas.
 In doing so we refined the slab structure and so maximised floor-to-ceiling heights.

 Postgraduate student accommodation in the heart of the major redevelopment of King’s Cross